 Kimchi is one of those things that I enjoy in so many recipes.
-These Kimchi rollups are one of my favorite ways of enjoying Kimchi.
+These rollups are one of my favorite ways of enjoying Korean food.
 They are a fun way of making buns that the whole family can enjoy.
 They are what I call fusion cuisine.
-A mix of Asian, Italian, and Canadian recipes.
+A mix of Asian food, Italian food, and Canadian recipes.

 These are the simple ingredients I use for my rollups.

 - 1 cup water (110 degrees F) – plus a little more if needed